CES Friday Lecture Series

-Launched in January 2012 by the the European Union Center of Excellence at the University of Pittsburgh,Conversations On Europe, is a speaker series featuring some of the country’s top experts on the European Union, including faculty from UNC-Chapel Hill.
+Launched in January 2012 by the European Union Center of Excellence at the University of Pittsburgh,"Conversations On Europe" is a speaker series featuring some of the country's top experts on the European Union, including faculty from UNC-Chapel Hill.
 The series links participants and presenters via videoconferencing across several sites.
 Audiences at all sites are able to ask questions of the experts.
 This event is open to the public.
-Topics this fall include: The German Elections: Outcomes and Impact, Does Turkey Have a Future in Europe?, and EU-US Global Health Partnership.
+To participate, please contact Dr. Allyson Delnore.

 Duke-UNC “Gender, War and Culture” Series

 This interdisciplinary and transatlantic series on “Gender, War and Culture” explores how gender, an amalgam of ideals and practices that gives meaning to and socially differentiates male and female, contributed to the shaping of warfare and the military and was at the same time transformed by them.
 The series focuses on themes such as the cultural representations of military and war, war mobilization and demobilization, war violence, experiences on the home and battle fronts, and the consequences of participation in war and the military for citizenship, and post-war cultures and the memories of war.